robjmenna/RBE502_Final/readme.txt

 Please enter the XYZ position of the end-effector in meters: [0.45 0.25 0.573] Please enter the orientation of the end-effector as ZYX euler angles in radians: [pi -pi/2 0] Please enter the time in seconds when the robot should arrive at this pose: 4

+Alternatively, both functions have the waypoints from the paper hard coded but commented out.
+Comment out the input code, and uncomment the wapoint arrays as indicated in the code in order to just run the simulation in non-interactive mode.